‘Fascinating,' 6-foot-5 center has tons of intrigue for Flyers at No. 6

 "With those types of injuries, you can't train and you have to let time take its due course for healing.
 But I've watched Roger for a number of years, he's a 6-foot-5 centerman that can skate, handle the puck, shoot the puck and make plays."

-Button has McQueen pegged as the fifth-best player in the draft on his list.
+On his list, Button has McQueen pegged as the fifth-best player in the draft.
 There's some Ryan Getzlaf in the Wheat Kings' product.
 Getzlaf was a 6-foot-4 pivot who put up 1,019 points over 1,157 career NHL games, all with the Ducks, and won a Stanley Cup in 2007.

 "That's the type of player I think Roger can be like — big, skilled," Button said.
 "Ryan wasn't somebody that you would call a rugged player, but Ryan was heavy and good and hard."